How to Manage Brand Reputation on Social Media

-Now, more than ever before, there is so much more to think about when considering the reputation of your brand.
-With the public so easily able to reach brands and share their content and/or their own experiences, the potential for online reputational trouble is huge.
-We’ve all seen what can happen when this isn’t handled properly - some of the most memorable examples seeing Nestle, Burger King and United Airlines (to name but a few) upsetting their followers and failing to deal with it.
+Now, more than ever before, there is so much more to think about when considering the reputation of your brand online.
+With the public so easily able to reach brands and share their content and/or their own experiences on social, the potential for online reputational trouble is huge.
+We’ve all seen what can happen when this isn’t handled properly – some of the most memorable examples seeing Nestle, Burger King and United Airlines (to name but a few) upsetting their followers and failing to deal with it.

 So how can you make sure you’re on top of all this?

 Your brand persona isn’t just your logo, colours, and website design – it’s the entirety of the face you show to the world.
 This includes your employees (and what they’re doing on social media), partnerships, suppliers, volunteers and any celebs or influencers that you’re working with.
 All this (and more) needs to be considered when defining how your brand can appear, and what to do when things don’t go to plan.

 It’s vital to have defined processes in place, and documented, for when things go wrong.
 What if you’re accused of something by a customer, if your product’s failed or put people at risk or if your staff or management have been found to have behaved inappropriately?
 These, and a myriad of other possibilities mean that if you have a process in place, and someone to manage it, you won’t be caught in a panic if the worst happens.